cormacparle/media-search-signal-test/README.md

 Params
 * `description` A description to be stored in the `search` table.
 Defaults to the date and time (only used if `searchId` is not provided).
 * `searchId` The id of the stored search that we want to analyse.

+#### jobs/Install.php

+(Re)installs the tables used by above scripts.

+Params
+* `populate` If provided, the tables will be populated with a dump of the labeled image data we have gathered on toolforge.

 #### runSearches.php